-Lago di Garda, the largest lake in Italy, oh no, this is not one of the three curiosities you didn't know about, but it's good to remember it.
+Lake Garda, the largest lake in Italy, oh no, this is not one of the three curiosities you didn't know, but it's good to remember it.

-Lake Garda is the largest Italian lake with a surface area of about 370 km² and has a maximum depth of 346 meters.
+Lake Garda is the largest Italian lake with an area of about 370 km² and has a maximum depth of 346 meters.

-It is located in 3 Italian regions: Lombardy, Veneto, and Trentino-Alto Adige, and it has been inhabited since the Bronze Age, as demonstrated by the archaeological finds in the area.
+It is located in 3 Italian regions, Lombardy, Veneto, and Trentino-Alto Adige, and it has been inhabited since the Bronze Age, as evidenced by the archaeological finds in the area.

 The first known village in the area dates back to the Roman era.